StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Roth IRA contributions are not tax deductible.
 The money you contribute to a Roth is money that will be counted as part of your income in the year you make the contribution.
 That is, you earn your money for the year and report it, as usual, on your tax return.
 Meanwhile, you make your Roth IRA contribution(s), without any tax effect.

 The beauty of a Roth is that, once you put your money in, and assuming you let it grow till you’re at least 59½ years old, then all of your money comes out entirely tax-free, including whatever investment returns you earned in the account.
-That’s pretty sweet.
+That’s a compelling perk.

 When can you withdraw from a Roth IRA?